School Logo

 School Attendance Information

 It is essential that we return to our high expectations of attendance.
 All pupils are expected to attend every day, unless they are too unwell to do so.
-Absence is not authorised for holidays, days out or sibling/family illness.
-There are still some restrictions to attendance regarding COVID seen below, however we expect pupil attendance to be above 95% unless in extenuating circumstances.
+Absence is not authorised for holidays, days out or sibling/family illness. however we do expect pupil attendance to be above 96% unless in extenuating circumstances as per national guidance.

 As you are aware, we constantly monitor our pupil’s attendance and work with parents to ensure that pupils receive the education and life choices they deserve.
 Good attendance in school is a key objective to improving attainment.
 If a child is absent from school they miss out on key aspects of a sequence of lessons, alongside key building blocks within a curriculum topic and other keys aspects of learning.